allanlw/dhtplay/README.md

 -------
 To run DHTPlay, you will need the python gtk2 (pygtk) library and the python gupnp idg library.
-In debian/ubuntu, these are available as python-gtk2 and python-igd, respectively.
+In debian/ubuntu, these are available as python-gtk2 and python-gupnp-igd, respectively.

 Notes on design
 ---------------